 - 7. Be making Satisfactory Academic Progress (SAP).
 The U.S. Department of Education requires that students that receive financial assistance demonstrate academic success and progress toward a qualified academic program.
 Students must maintain a cumulative grade point average (GPA) of at least 2.0 or better, complete at least 67% of units attempted and may receive aid only for a period of 150% of the minimum required units to complete their academic program.
 Coursework transferred in from prior academic institutions will be included in your Satisfactory Academic Progress calculation.
 Students who are terminated for not meeting SAP have the right to submit an appeal. - 8.
-Not be in default on a federal educational loan at any college or educational institution. - 9.
+Not be in default on a federal educational loan at any college or educational institution or proof of Fresh Start Program. - 9.
 Not owe a refund or repayment on any Title IV grant program (Pell, FSEOG, etc.) at any college or institution. - 10.
-Not have been convicted for a federal or state drug charge for an offense that occurred during a period of enrollment for which the student was receiving federal student aid.
-Students are only deemed ineligible for aid when convictions occur during periods when the student was receiving aid.
-Convictions that have been removed from your record or that occurred before your turned age 18, do not impact financial aid eligibility. - 11.
 Not have earned a Bachelor's Degree or a higher degree.
 Generally, students who have already been awarded a bachelor's degree or higher degree are not eligible for federal or state aid.
 However, students meeting eligibility requirements may receive a Promise Grant.